beyondessential/tamanu/packages/lan/README.md

 ## Running

-Start the server with `yarn run start`.
+Start the server with `yarn run start-dev`.